 - The purpose of this list is to provide a forum for discussion of matters relating to the management of infections in clinical practice.

 - You will not use the BIA lists for any commercial purposes or commercially exploit any of the information propagated by the BIA lists.

 - You will not use the lists to send "Spam"/ "Junk Mail" or any harmful content such as viruses and malware to other subscribers.

 - You will not post any material that might be considered unlawful, fraudulent, harassing, defamatory, abusive, harmful, vulgar, obscene, profane, threatening, racially, sexually or otherwise discriminatory, offensive or inaccurate.

 - You will identify yourself as the source of any submissions you make.
 You alone are responsible for the content you submit and any consequences.

 - BIA is not responsible for the accuracy of information submitted to the BIA lists.
 Information submitted is the opinion of the posting subscribers themselves and may not represent the official position of the association.

 If a list member believes a post breaches the above terms and conditions they can choose to report it to email@example.com.

-The post concerned will be reviewed by the Communications secretary and a minimum of three of the principle officers of the Association.
-Where found to breach the conditions the user concerned will be warned, or in the event of repeated breaches or extreme offence, removed from the eList system.
+Where posts are found to breach the conditions, the user concerned will be warned, or in the event of repeated breaches, removed from the eList system.
 In certain circumstances a breach may be reported to other bodies.